UTEP vs. Old Dominion NCAA Football Odds, Plays and Insights | October 2, 2021

 - So far this season Old Dominion has two wins against the spread.

-- The Monarchs have covered the spread once this season when underdogs by 5.5 points or more (in three chances).
+- The Monarchs have been underdogs by 5.5 points or more three times this year and covered the spread once.

-- Old Dominion's games this season have gone over the total in two out of four opportunities (50%).

 - Old Dominion is 2-0 against the spread and 1-1 overall when the team puts up more than 24.5 points.

-- In games that Old Dominion piles up more than 318.0 yards, the team is 2-0 against the spread and 1-1 overall.
+- Old Dominion is 2-0 against the spread and 1-1 overall when the team piles up more than 318.0 yards.

-- This season the Monarchs have turned the ball over six times, while the Miners have forced 6 turnovers.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.